limazix/energy-compliance-analyzer/README.md

     npm run emulators:start
     ```

     This uses `--import=./firebase-emulator-data --export-on-exit`.
 The Emulator UI will be at `http://localhost:4001`.
-Verify that `auth`, `firestore`, `storage`, `functions`, and `database` emulators are active.
+Verify that `auth`, `firestore`, `storage`, `functions`, `pubsub`, and `database` emulators are active.
     The functions will pick up Gemini API key from `process.env.GEMINI_API_KEY` (if set in your shell or root `.env`), then `functions.config().gemini.api_key` (if you've set it via `firebase functions:config:set`), then `process.env.NEXT_PUBLIC_GEMINI_API_KEY` (from root `.env`).

 3.  **Start your Next.js application:**
     (In another terminal)
+    Ensure `GOOGLE_APPLICATION_CREDENTIALS` is set in this terminal's environment if your Server Actions use the Admin SDK.

     ```bash
     npm run dev
     ```

-    Access your application (`http://localhost:9002`). `src/lib/firebase.ts` will connect to the emulators.
-The Next.js application will trigger the Functions (running in the emulator) through Firestore writes.
+    Access your application (`http://localhost:9002`). `src/lib/firebase.ts` will connect to the emulators for client SDKs.
+The Next.js application Server Actions will use the Admin SDK (potentially connecting to live Pub/Sub if `PUBSUB_EMULATOR_HOST` isn't set for that environment, or to the Pub/Sub emulator if it is).
+Firestore changes will trigger Functions running in the emulator.
 The report's interactive chat interface interacts with Genkit flows via Next.js Server Actions, which will use the `NEXT_PUBLIC_GEMINI_API_KEY` from your `.env`.

 4.  **(Alternative) Emulators and dev server together with `firebase emulators:exec`:**
     The `npm run emulators:dev` script is already configured for this (it builds the functions and then runs the Next.js dev server with the emulators).
+Ensure `GOOGLE_APPLICATION_CREDENTIALS` is available to this script's environment.
     ```bash
     npm run emulators:dev
     ```